Andrew-J-Larson/Custom-JS/Any/README.md

 These scripts can be used anywhere.

-## Bookmark Ready
+## Bookmarklets

-In the `!-Bookmark-Ready` folder, you'll find the same scripts from here, in the importable .HTML bookmark format.
+In the `!-Bookmarklets` folder, you'll find the same scripts from here, in the minified format that can be used as bookmarks!

-Once imported, you can click on said bookmark to activate the script on the website you are currently viewing.